Pranshu1503/Cost-Found/README.md

 - **Marketplace**: Buy, sell, or trade second-hand goods.
 - **Rental Services**: Rent items such as vehicles or furniture.
 - **User-Friendly Interface**: Built with React.js for a seamless user experience.
-- **Backend API**: Powered by Node.js, Express, and MongoDB for robust data handling.
+- **Backend API**: Powered by Python Flask and MongoDB for robust data handling.

 ---